-The approach is to rank Leadership Moments (LMs), if any ranking is required, on the basis of two inter-related factors, namely.
+The approach is to rank Leadership Moments, if any ranking is required, on the basis of two inter-related factors, namely.

-1. The magnitude or importance of a LM, which is dictated by three impact dimensions, namely:
+1. The magnitude or importance of Leadership Moments, which is dictated by three impact dimensions, namely:

 - Timeliness (in good time) – Immediate | Soon | Shortly | Later